anchpop/wise_mans_haskell/book.md

 if [condition] then [value if condition is True] else [value if condition is False]
 ```

-I think these are pretty simple so I won't spend too much time on them.
-Just be careful to have nice looking indentation as I do - it can lead to compile errors if you don't!sidenote(The general rule is, if you make a newline when writing an expression, the following code should be indented further than the beginning of that expression.
+Be careful to have proper indentation - it can lead to compile errors if you don't!sidenote(The general rule is, if you make a newline when writing an expression, the following code should be indented further than the beginning of that expression.
 See the [Haskell Wikibook](https://en.wikibooks.org/wiki/Haskell/Indentation) for more details.).

 ## Guards